cammckinnon/Parenthetic/README.markdown

 Symbol: ```()()()```

-Takes in three arguments: condition, then, else.
-If the condition is not false and not 0, the 'then' argument is evaluated and returned.
-Otherwise, the 'else' argument is evaluated and returned.
+Takes in three arguments: *condition*, *then*, and *else*.
+If *condition* is not false and not 0, the *then* argument is evaluated and returned.
+Otherwise, the *else* argument is evaluated and returned.

 Example: